JLipnerPitt/ECE2774-ADV-POWER-SYSTEMS-ANALYSIS/README.md

 # ECE2774 Power Simulation Software

-This software can used to simulate power systems.
+This software can used to simulate power systems and conduct fault analysis at a specified bus.

 ## Table of Contents
 - [Installation](#installation)